Arturo Petrocelli

-Arturo Petrocelli (Naples, 1856- after 1916) was an Italian painter, mainly of genre works.
+Arturo Petrocelli (1856 – after 1916) was an Italian painter, mainly of genre works.

+He was born in Naples.
 He was the son of painter Vincenzo, and older brother of Achille Petrocelli.
 He first studied under his father.
 Among his major works are: La colomba insidiata nel nido, Un bacio furtivo; Selvaggina; and Il giuoco delle Nocciuole (Neapolitan Costume scene, displayed at the Promotrice).
 He completed many still lifes and costume dramatizations, painting in pastel and water-colors.